When it comes to quality, people tend to notice when things go wrong rather than when they’re going right.

-No-code mobile quality inspection software solves the paper problem.
-It not only simplifies and streamlines your inspection processes, but increases their value by delivering data-driven insights.
+A field inspection management software platform solves the paper problem.
+It not only simplifies and streamlines your quality inspection processes, but increases their value by delivering data-driven insights.

 And that means that every team member, no matter how new, gets exactly the same step-by-step instructions, and can use pick-lists to select an answer to create consistent data between inspectors.
 You can even create mandatory fields — for example, if damage is noted, you can require the inspector to take a photo.

-With a no-code quality inspection software platform, all of the data you need is collected in one place, so there’s no going back and matching up records with photos or other data types.
+With a field inspection management platform, all of the quality inspection data you need is collected in one place, so there’s no going back and matching up records with photos or other data types.
 And as soon as your team members complete an inspection and sync it to the cloud, that information is immediately accessible.
 No waiting for data transcription, or even for the inspector to come back to the office with the completed checklist.